qouteall/qouteall-blog/blog/Cognitive-biases.md

 - Staying in comfort zone.
 Only learn/practice the familiar things and avoid touching unfamiliar things.
 Avoiding the unpleasant information when learning.
 - Only care about the visible numbers (KPI, OKR), and ignore the important things behind the numbers, like perverse incentives caused by the KPI, statistical bias, and the validity of interpretations from the numbers.
 - Streetlight effect: Only search in the places that's easy to search, not the places that the target is in.
+- Hiding the signal of error instead of diagnosing and solving the error.

 This is related to **means-end inversion**.
 To achieve the root goal (end) we work on a sub-goal (means) that helps root goal.
 But focusing on an easy but unimportant sub-goal hurts the root goal, by taking resources from hard but important sub-goals.